How Donald Trump's 2024 campaign quietly built a grassroots juggernaut for the Iowa Caucuses

 Some had reserved seats toward the front of the room at Trump's recent rallies.
 Three captains were brought on stage for a panel in which they talked about how they got involved with the campaign.
 And incentives like the RNC meeting and Trump-signed certificates are designed to get captains to stay committed through Jan.
 15.

-Yvonne Wessels, 76, is a co-caucus captain in southern Des Moines with her daughter Renee Wessels-Baker.
+Yvonne Wessels, 76, is a co-caucus captain in southern Des Moines, Iowa, with her daughter Renee Wessels-Baker.
 They both signed up as captains as firm supporters of Trump but aren't taking a potential victory for granted.

 "I think this one is harder," Wessels said, referring to the 2024 cycle.
 "With all of the people running against him."